-The first time I visited Edward Ball Wakulla Springs State Park (about 15 miles south of Tallahassee) I remember two things very clearly: There were deer walking along the quiet road that led to the lodge and I had seldom seen deer before and the 1937 Spanish Mediterranean-style lodge was one of the most beautiful hotels I’d ever seen.
+The first time I visited Edward Ball Wakulla Springs State Park (about 15 miles south of Tallahassee) I remember two things very clearly: There were deer walking along the quiet road that led to the lodge and I had seldom seen deer before, and the 1937 Spanish Mediterranean-style lodge was one of the most beautiful hotels I’d ever seen.

 There’s so much to see that I think Wakulla Springs should be on every traveler’s itinerary.
-Especially as it marks its 75th anniversary.

-History recreation nature and lodging.
-It’s all here waiting for you in one of Florida’s finest off the beaten path destinations.
+History, recreation, nature, and lodging.
+It’s all here waiting for you in one of Florida’s finest off-the-beaten-path destinations.